microsoft/SynapseML/website/docs/features/CognitiveServices - Overview.md

 ## Azure Cognitive search sample

-In this example, we show how you can enrich data using Cognitive Skills and write to an Azure Search Index using MMLSpark.
+In this example, we show how you can enrich data using Cognitive Skills and write to an Azure Search Index using SynapseML.

 ```python